-The vast majority of the initial entries are authored by me; however in a few cases I have called on the assistance of colleagues Lynne McDonald, Gary Osmond and Terry Brown.
-I thank them for their entries.
 The intention is that others can now add new entries or extend or correct those already written for the Solomon Islands Historical Encyclopaedia.
 The same applies to images.

 I am quite conscious of the inadequacies of the Solomon Islands Historical Encyclopaedia, but having said that I must also say that it is the largest attempt so far to restore history to any area of the Pacific Islands and the most advanced digital source yet produced on any Pacific Islands nation.
 I will leave it to others to assess the project's significance.
 One of my reasons for stopping at 1978 was that I felt that it is the task of Solomon Islanders to revise what I have written about their colonial years and also to cover the more than three decades since independence was achieved.
 Or should I say restored?
 I only hope that Solomon Islanders will find the encyclopaedia useful and use its contents as building blocks for their own national historical edifice.

 The University of Queensland